Azure/AML-Kubernetes/README.md

 * [Deploy model using customer container with built-in model or entry script](./docs/inference-byoc.md).
 In this case, the model and the entry script will not be saved at the cloud, but in local.
 <!-- * [Interactive job](https://github.com/Azure/azureml-previews/tree/main/previews/interactive-job) to access your training compute using VS Code, Jupyter Notebook, Jupyter Lab, and summarize metrics with Tensorboard.
 Sign up [here](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR8PsZ1-HON9JqtABfkUgwtpUNUtMWTEyRklBQUk2RzZQTUZGTjBUQzJINy4u) to get access to its Github repo.
  -->
-## Supported Kubernetes distributions and versions
+## Supported Kubernetes distributions, versions and locations

 * Azure Kubernetes Services (AKS)
 * AKS Engine